 - Apparently, once it is tied on, the friendship bracelet can be removed with the pull of one string.

-2. Stealing Your Bike
+2. Paris Tourist Scams: Stealing Your Bike

-Read the whole story How Not to Get a Velib Bike Stolen in Paris.
+Read More | How Not to Get a Velib Bike Stolen in Paris.

 - Lock your bike even if it is for a millisecond that you are stepping away from it.
 Every Parisian has a bicycle theft story.